sevmeyer/chrumm-keyboard/README.md

 -----------

 The [firmware] is maintained in a separate repository.
-The electronics are handwired.
+The electronics are hand-wired.
 I mostly followed existing guides, see the [QMK Hand-Wiring Guide] for a good overview.
 In particular, I learned about the importance of the diodes from [Dave Dribin].
 I used the following materials, based on availability,